Thinking globally, acting locally

 Paper and cardboard

-We worked with a local social enterprise, St Laurence, to handle all our paper and cardboard recycling to eliminate wastage in this area.
-The program is now run through a contracted organisation and it’s been crucial to helping us tackle this area.
+We worked with a local social enterprise, St Laurence, to handle all our paper and cardboard recycling to reduce what would otherwise go to landfill.
+The program is now run by a contracted organisation and it’s been crucial to helping us tackle this area.